harbour/core/README.md

 Platform specific prerequisites:

-1. Windows XP or upper system is recommended to build Harbour.
+1. Windows 7 or upper system is recommended to build Harbour.
 2. Make sure to have your C compiler of choice installed in PATH.
 Refer to your C compiler installation and setup instructions for details.
 It's recommended to make sure no tools